Menu Close

 5. Styloid.

-• Lateral surface (outer surface/ norma lateralis) – It is convex in shape and forms temporal fossa and temporalis muscle originates from here.
-Lateral surface is limited posteriorly by supramastoid crest which provide attachment to temporalis fascia.
-Squamous part is separated from mastoid part by an imaginary suture line which gets fused about 1.5 cm posterior to the supramastoid crest.
-Lateral surface also forms the roof and upper part of posterior external auditory canal (EAC), while the rest of the EAC is formed by tympanic part of temporal bone.
+• Lateral surface (outer surface/ norma lateralis) – It is convex in shape and forms the temporal fossa.
+The temporalis muscle originates from here.
+The lateral surface is limited posteriorly by the supramastoid crest which provides attachment to the temporalis fascia.
+The squamous part is separated from the mastoid part by an imaginary suture line which gets fused about 1.5 cm posterior to the supramastoid crest.
 On the lateral surface, the middle temporal artery runs in a groove.

-• Medial surface (inner/ cerebral surface)– It is related with the temporal lobe of the brain.
-Anterior and posterior branches of the middle meningeal artery runs over it.
+• Medial surface (inner/ cerebral surface)– It is related to the temporal lobe of the brain.
+Anterior and posterior branches of the middle meningeal artery run over it.

-• Superior border – It articulates with inferior border of parietal skull bone.
+• Superior border – It articulates with the inferior border of the parietal skull bone.

-• Anteroinferior border – It articulates with greater wing of sphenoid bone.
+• Anteroinferior border – It articulates with the greater wing of the sphenoid bone.
 It forms the posterolateral aspect of the infratemporal fossa.

-• Zygomatic process – The zygomatic process projects from the lateral surface of squamous part of temporal surface and articulates with temporal process of the zygomatic bone to form zygomatic arch (palpable as ‘cheek bones’).
+• Zygomatic process – The zygomatic process projects from the lateral surface of the squamous part of the temporal surface and articulates with the temporal process of the zygomatic bone to form a zygomatic arch (palpable as ‘cheekbones’).

-• Mandibular fossa is a depression which houses the synovial temporomandibular joint lies below the zygomatic process.
+• The mandibular fossa is a depression that houses the synovial temporomandibular joint and it lies below the zygomatic process.

-Petrous (rock-like) part: It is located in the base of the skull between the sphenoid bone anteriorly and occipital bone posteriorly.
-It forms part of cranial floor and separates middle cranial fossa to posterior cranial fossa.
-It houses internal ear, middle ear and mastoid antrum, which it safely shields due to its high bone density.
-It also includes carotid canal for internal carotid artery.
+Petrous (rock-like) part: It is located in the base of the skull between the greater wing of the sphenoid bone anteriorly and the occipital bone posteriorly.
+It separates the middle cranial fossa from the posterior cranial fossa and it also forms a part of the cranial floor.
+It houses the middle ear, internal ear and mastoid antrum, which it safely shields due to its high bone density.

 • Base – It is fused with the medial surface of the squamous part of the temporal bone and medial surface of the mastoid part of the temporal bone.

-• Anterior surface – It forms the posterior wall of middle cranial fossa.
-It presents four important structures (medial to lateral) are trigeminal impression, roof of internal acoustic meatus, arcuate eminence, tegmen tympani.
-On the anterior surface close to the apex, there is trigeminal impression which lodges trigeminal ganglion.
-The depressed area, just lateral to the trigeminal impression is the roof of internal acoustic meatus.
-The elevated area, just lateral to the roof of internal acoustic meatus is the arcuate eminence, which is formed by underlying superior semicircular canal.
-Rest of the area lateral to the arcuate eminence towards the squamous part of temporal bone is the tegmen tympani.
-Running from medial to lateral, tegmen tympani forms the continuous roof of bony part of eustachian tube, middle ear cavity, aditus and mastoid antrum.
-Area of roof of middle ear cavity presents two hiatus for greater and lesser petrosal nerve.
-It also presents two openings, the canal for tensor tympani (upper one) and the opening of bony part of eustachian tube (lower one), both of which opens in the middle ear cavity.
+• Anterior surface – It forms the posterior wall of the middle cranial fossa.
+It presents four important structures (medial to lateral), the trigeminal impression (lodges trigeminal ganglion), the roof of internal acoustic meatus, arcuate eminence and the roof of the middle ear (tegmen tympani).
+The depressed area, just lateral to the trigeminal impression is the roof of the internal acoustic meatus.
+The elevated area, just lateral to the roof of the internal acoustic meatus is the arcuate eminence, which is formed by the underlying superior semicircular canal.
+The rest of the area lateral to the arcuate eminence towards the squamous part of the temporal bone is the roof of the middle ear (tegmen tympani).
+The area of the roof of the middle ear cavity presents two hiatus for greater and lesser petrosal nerves.
+It also presents two openings, the canal for tensor tympani (upper one) and the opening of the bony part of the eustachian tube (lower one), both of which open in the middle ear cavity.

 • Posterior surface – It forms the anterior wall of the posterior cranial fossa.
-It presents an important structure, the opening of internal acoustic meatus.
-It is one cm is length and it is in line with the external auditory canal.
-The vestibulocochlear nerve, facial and labyrinthine artery enters from the medial opening of internal acoustic meatus (also known as porus)and passes through it.
-At the lateral opening of internal acoustic meatus (also known as fundus), the meatus is divided into upper and lower compartment by a bony plate, the ‘horizontal crest’.
+It presents an important structure, the opening of the internal acoustic meatus.
+The internal acoustic meatus is one cm is length and it is in line with the external auditory canal.
+The vestibulocochlear nerve, facial nerve and labyrinthine artery enter from the medial opening of the internal acoustic meatus (also known as porus) and pass through it.
+At the lateral opening of the internal acoustic meatus (also known as fundus), the meatus is divided into upper and lower compartments by a bony plate, the ‘horizontal crest’.

-• On the anterior aspect of upper compartment there is facial canal through which the facial nerve passes and on the posterior aspect there is superior vestibular area through which the superior division of vestibular nerve passes.
+• On the anterior aspect of the upper compartment, there is a facial canal through which the facial nerve passes and on the posterior aspect, there is the superior vestibular area through which the superior division of the vestibular nerve passes.

 Lateral end of Internal acoustic meatus (Fundus)

-Inferior surface of petrous part of temporal bone
+Inferior surface of the petrous part of the temporal bone

 • Inferior surface – It is a quadrangular area viewed in the base of the skull.
 It is located between the occipital bone posteriorly and greater wing of sphenoid & squamous part anteriorly.
 Inferior surface presents the outer opening of the carotid canal.
 Lateral to the carotid canal lies the jugular fossa.
 Stylomastoid foramen is also present on the inferior surface through which facial nerve exit from the middle ear.